Hadleigh Country Park

 We also have a beautiful herd of red poll cattle grazing in the park to help maintain our grasslands areas.
 Please be aware that dogs must be in control in these areas and should be put on a lead to keep all animals safe.

-Step back and glimpse history at the replica Iron Age roundhouse adjacent to the car park or take a pleasant one km walk to visit the impressive 13th century ruin of Hadleigh Castle.
+Step back and glimpse history by taking a pleasant one km walk to visit the impressive 13th century ruin of Hadleigh Castle.

 Close by, the Salvation Army’s Hadleigh Farm with its tea rooms and rare breed centre has been supporting community members to develop employment skills for over 100 years.